-I’m a sociology and criminal justice major, a pep band leader and an energy policy researcher.
-And I can do it all because I’m a Bluejay.
-This is a formative place for transformative people.
+I was a sociology and criminal justice major, a pep band leader and an energy policy researcher.
+And I could do it all because I’m a Bluejay.
+Creighton is a formative place for transformative people.

 Sociology and Criminal Justice, College of Arts and Sciences

-Between the activities I’m involved in, and the relationships I’ve forged with professors, I’ve found my community at Creighton.
-I’m the president of the student-led pep band, and that’s helped me form close friendships and build leadership skills.
+Between the activities I was involved in, and the relationships I forged with professors, I truly found my community at Creighton.
+Being the president of the student-led pep band helped me form close friendships and build leadership skills.
 I found a passion for sociology along the way, too.
 I chose it as my major after taking an intro course my freshman year.

 I liked the content, and the professors in the department were very supportive.
-They’ve offered me great advice throughout my time here, and I even started working on a research project with one of them in the summer of 2021.
-The project explores the energy policy planning network in corporate America.
-We’re looking at boards of directors in the network to see if and how they change through different presidential administrations.
-I’ve been gathering data and using software to put that data into network maps to show overlaps and connections.
+They offered me great advice throughout my time here, and I even started working on a research project with one of them in the summer of 2021.
+The project explored the energy policy planning network in corporate America.
+We looked at boards of directors in the network to see if and how they change through different presidential administrations.
+I gathered data and used software to put that data into network maps to show overlaps and connections.

-These are just some of the ways Creighton has helped me grow and change for the better.
+This is just a snippet of the many ways Creighton helped me grow and change for the better.